How to Install PuTTy on Ubuntu Linux

 putty

-This will immediately launch PuTTY’s graphical user interface (GUI), where you can configure and initiate SSH or other network connections.
+This will immediately launch PuTTY’s graphical user interface (GUI), where you can then configure and initiate SSH or other network connections.

 Method 2: Launch PuTTY from the Applications Menu